p4-mapreduce

 Testing fault tolerance

 This section will help you verify fault tolerance.
-The general idea is to kill a worker while it’s running an intentionally slow MapReduce job.
+The general idea is to kill a Worker while it’s running an intentionally slow MapReduce job.

 We have provided an intentionally slow MapReduce job in tests/testdata/exec/wc_map_slow.sh